Date originally written: 10/10/2011 Update: 11/20/12 Update 5/10/13 Update 7/1/2014

 - Better battery life.
 I know it's a bit contradictory to keeping the size/weight down, but we need 2x the battery performance, especially with built-in and optional EVFs.

 - Better continuous autofocus performance.
 Still the Achilles heel to using the m4/3 cameras for fast moving subjects, as best case due to buffer, focus, frame rate is that we usually get one in focus picture where DSLRs will get multiples.
 Claimed by the OM-D, but still not anywhere close to DSLR capability.
+The E-M1 gets very close to DSLR performance.

 - GPS support.
 Panasonic and Olympus don't seem to care where they are.
 Some m4/3 users do.